 Comparisons: The bulrush group has many species and there are three close relatives of S. atrovirens in Minnesota that can be confused and occasionally hybridize with it: S. hattorianus, Mosquito or Early Dark Green Bulrush, and S. pallidus, Cloked or Pale Bulrush.

 Below: 1st & 2nd photos - The flowers are surrounded by brown overlapping scales.
-Spikelets produced are about up to 1/4 inch long.
+Spikelets produced are up to 5 mm long, (less than 1/4 inch), with up to 25 per cymule.
 3rd photo - The leaf sheath of Dark Green Bulrush is green for upper leaves and light brown on more basal leaves.

 Below: 1st photo - Amid the scales of the spikelets you can see the smooth brown color achenes with a bristle attached.
 2nd photo - The culm (stem) is roundly triangular in shade with a smooth surface.
 3rd photo - The leaf blades are triangular at the point of forming the sheath, then flatten out with one main rib and parallel venation.

-Below: 1st photo - The bases of the involucral bracts are green, with some brown spotting on the blades.
+Below: 1st photo - The bases of the inflorescence bracts are green, with some brown spotting on the blades.
 2nd photo - Leaf sheath.

 Notes: Green Bulrush is native to a good part of the U.S., excluding only 7 states in the SW and Florida.
 It is found in Canada from Manitoba eastward.
 Within Minnesota, it is found throughout the state with only 14 widely scattered counties not reporting it.
 It is indigenous to the Garden area.